numpy/numpy/doc/source/user/how-to-verify-bug.rst

 the arguments to `numpy.polymul`.

 *********************************************************
-5. Support NumPy development by verifying and fixing bugs
+5. support NumPy development by verifying and fixing bugs
 *********************************************************

 Go to the `NumPy GitHub issues page <https://github.com/numpy/numpy/issues>`_